AtrazineC/TDX-Collaborator-Resources/NewMap.md

 # New map format
-This guide will go over how to format a map properly for TDX.
+- This guide will go over how to format a map properly for TDX
+- Let me (Atrazine) know if you have any questions!

 # General guidelines
 - Ensure you're not doing too much with lighting effects such as saturation/contrast